kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/09_Kubernetes_Object_Configuration_Files/transcript.md

 Now let's go over these 4 keys.

 The 'apiVersion' sets which part of the kubernetes api to access.
 This depends on the object kind.
-For example, if the kind is 'Pod' then this field needs to be set to 'v1', You can find out what to set here by using the kubectl-explain command.
+For example, if the kind is 'Pod' then this field needs to be set to 'v1', You can find out what to set here by using the "kubectl explain"  command.

 ```bash
 $ kubectl explain pod